osgi/osgi.enroute.site/_tutorial_base/700-deploy.md

 ## Creating an Application

 The first thing we need to do is create a `bndrun` file.
-A `bndrun` file is a separate file for the `bnd.bnd` `Run` tab.
-It allows us to specify a runtime for our framework.
+Don't confuse a `bndrun` file with the `Run` tab of the `bnd.bnd` file.
+These are two distinct files.
+A `bndrun` file allows us to specify a runtime for our framework.

-So do a `New/Bndtools OSGi Project` and use `com.acme.prime.eval.application` as the project name.
+So do a `New/Bndtools/Bnd OSGi Project` and use `com.acme.prime.eval.application` as the project name.
 The `.application` extension for this project creates an *application* project.
-Don't forget to use the OSGi enRoute templates!
+Don't forget to use the OSGi enRoute template!

 An application project should contain no code (or very little) but acts as a spear point.
 It contains the requirements that will drive the final application.